Take a Deep Breath and Exhale!

 I am highlighting here what price is specifically saying, and continued weakness in the most important charts in the world means another pulse higher in stocks is highly likely.
 Intermarket price action must be prioritized above all else.

-Moreover, according to Goldman's credit strategists, the next big effort to lower interest rates may not happen in the sovereign bond or bank funding markets like many have been hoping for and expecting.
+Moreover, according to Goldman's credit strategists, the next big European Central Bank effort to lower interest rates may not happen in the sovereign bond or bank funding markets like many have been hoping for and expecting.
 Instead, the ECB will intervene directly in corporate debt market.
 That remains to be seen (don't count on it).

 All I know is that I'm tired of all the gloom and doom.
 Yes, there are problems in these rigged markets, the least of which are high-frequency trading glitches and abusive naked short-selling.
 But at the end of the day, markets always climb a wall of worry and when risk appetite shifts, watch out, it could bring about a violent melt-up.